 The Cost to Use The Services of a Removal Firm

-In March 2018, we asked 12 removal firms to provide us with a price for taking our possessions from our house in London and deliver them to our new address in Wiltshire.
+In May 2022, we asked 19 removal firms from various locations around the UK to provide us with a price for taking our possessions from our house in London and deliver them to our new address in Wiltshire.

 Our property has three bedrooms and contains all the usual items; bed, sofas, tables and electronic items etc. It doesn’t contain anything that would be classed as high value or requiring special treatment such as a piano.